Valech Report: Aftermath

-Sixty percent of the ex-political prisoners were unemployed for at least two years according to studies made by ex-political prisoners' associations.
-Their life expectancy is only sixty to sixty-five years.
-Switzerland and Argentina have recently refused to extradite two ex-political prisoner to Chile, on the grounds that they might be subject to "mistreatment" in Chile.

-Judgment

 Until May 2012, seventy-six agents had been condemned for human rights violations and sixty-seven were convicted: thirty-six from the Army, twenty-seven Carabineros, two from the Air Force, one from the Navy, and one of the PDI.
 Three condemned agents died and six agents received conditional sentences.
 The Chilean justice system holds 350 open cases of "disappeared" persons, illegal detainees, and torture victims during the dictatorial rule.
 These cases involve 700 military and civilian personnel.